Structured logging helps you understand your application

 rlog.Info("log message", "user_id", 12345, "is_subscriber", true) rlog.Error("something went terribly wrong!", "err", err)

 The first parameter is the log message.
 After that follows zero or more key-value pairs for structured logging for context.

 If you’re logging many log messages with the same key-value pairs each time it can be a bit cumbersome.
 To help with that, use

 rlog.With() to group them into a context object, which then copies the key-value pairs into each log event:

 ctx := rlog.With("user_id", 12345) ctx.Info("user logged in", "is_subscriber", true) // includes user_id=12345

 For more information, see the API Documentation.

-Encore also makes it easy to live-stream logs directly to your terminal from any environment, simply by running:
+Encore also makes it simple to live-stream logs directly to your terminal, from any environment, by running:

 $ encore logs --env=prod